Frank D. Peregory: Medal of Honor action

 After the assault had been postponed several times, on June 6, 1944, Peregory landed with the 116th at Omaha Beach as part of the Normandy Invasion, also known as D-Day.
 His unit was among the first wave of troops to assault the beach but despite fierce enemy resistance that included heavy shelling and machine gun fire, his unit made its way to the town of Grandcamp-Maisy, by June 8.

 While his unit advanced on the German defenses, the leading elements began receiving fire from German forces.
 The Germans were firmly entrenched on high ground overlooking the town and were able to inflict severe damage on Allied forces as they approached.
 Numerous attempts to neutralize the enemy position by supporting artillery and tank fire had proved ineffective until Technical Sergeant Peregoy risked his own life by advancing up the hill under heavy enemy fire.
 He worked his way to the crest of the hill, where he discovered an entrenchment which led to the main enemy fortifications 200 yards away.
 Without hesitating, he leapt into the trench and moved toward the emplacement.
 When he encountered a squad of enemy riflemen, he attacked them with hand grenades and his bayonet, killing eight and forcing three to surrender.
 He then continued along the trench, forcing 32 more German soldiers to surrender, including the machine gunners.
 This action opened the way for the leading elements of the battalion to advance and secure their objective.
 For his actions, Peregoy was recommended and approved for the Medal of Honor.
-His Medal of Honor citation reads: